 “Ingrown Toenails” are medically referred to as Onychocryptosis and are a common condition that often time affects the large toe (Hallux).
 However, this painful condition of the toe nail can also occur on any of the other toenails.
 If you are suffering from pain and inflammation from an ingrown toenail, you may need a minor procedure to treat the affected toe.
-Contact Bellevue Podiatry and speak to Dr. Saam for ingrown nail treatment.
+Contact Bellevue Podiatry and speak to one of our caring doctors for ingrown nail treatment.
 Dr. Saam has been treating ingrown toenails in Bellevue, WA for many years and she knows what needs to be done in order to relieve your pain.

-When the edge of the toe nail breaks through the skin surrounding it, pain and inflammation occurs.
+When the edge of the toenail breaks through the skin surrounding it, pain and inflammation occur.
 Generally, the initial symptom is minor discomfort that can lead to an infection.
 Redness, pain and swelling around the nail edge are signs that your toenail has grown into the skin and has become infected.
 Sometimes, there will be a clear/yellowish drainage associated with this common foot condition.

 Causes of Ingrown Toenails